watatomo/wttm_qtbot/index.md

 [@wttm_qtbot](https://twitter.com/wttm_qtbot) is a Twitter bot that publishes (translated) quotes pertaining to Tomoya Mashiro and Wataru Hibiki's relationship ~~in hopes of making others consider the pair~~.
 More quotes will be added over time.

-Tweets every *45 minutes*, can be changed later on.
+Tweets every *45 minutes,* can be changed later on.
 The bot runs *locally from its owner's PC* as he doesn't have any money to buy his own server (yet).
 There may be some mishaps every once in a while, but he'll try his best to fix them as soon as possible.

 This bot is still in the works.
 Suggestions are always appreciated.